bbatsov/batsov.com/_posts/2011-06-14-linux-desktop-part-2.md

 funding), mostly by volunteers the hour of the desktop Linux will never come.

 There is one more serious problem - diversity.
-There are two many distributions bring too little value to the table.
+There are too many distributions that bring too little value to the table.
 The time spent repacking the same software for a hundred distros could be better utilized developing new applications/drivers and improving existing ones.
-We need to have at least a couple rock solid desktop distros/environments, otherwise the whole diversity thing means basically nothing.
+We need to have at least a couple rock-solid desktop distros/environments, otherwise the whole diversity thing means basically nothing.

-Few good options are worth more than a million half-baked options!
+A few good options are worth more than a million half-baked options!

 ## Epilogue